zenml-io/zenml/README.md

 ## 🚅 Quickstart

-Let's start by creating a simple pipeline that does the following -
+Let's start by creating a simple `pipeline` that contains the following `steps` -
 1. Loads the [digits dataset](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits).
-2. Trains a scikit-learn classifier to classify the images from the dataset.
+2. Trains a [scikit-learn](https://scikit-learn.org/stable/) classifier to classify the images from the dataset.
 3. Evaluates the classifier accuracy on a test set.

 ### Step 1: Initialize a ZenML repo